phaserjs/phaser/README.md

 * When the Text width was being calculated it would add the `strokeThickness` value twice, causing an alignment offset (thanks @nickryall #2039)
 * Sound.onEndedHandler has a fix for AudioBufferSourceNode listener memory leak (thanks @Pappa #2069)
 * Game.update could call `updateLogic` multiple times in a single frame when catching up with slow device frame rates.
 This would cause Tweens to advance at twice the speed they should have done (thanks @mkristo)
+* Added useCapture flags to removeEventListener in MSPointer class (thanks @pmcmonagle #2055)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).